 'I have been accused of infringing someone’s design.
 What should I do?’

 When a letter lands on your desk accusing your business - and perhaps you personally - of infringing someone's design then no matter how long you have been in business, it's likely to come as a shock.
-You might be dealing with a misconceived complaint or have made a genuine mistake, we can help protect you in this this difficult situation.
+You might be dealing with a misconceived complaint or have made a genuine mistake, our registered design solicitors help protect you in this this difficult situation.

 Before you contact a design solicitor